crownengine/crown/docs/basics.rst

 The .dataignore file
 ----------------------

-The ``.dataignore`` file specifies files that Pepper should ignore when compiling data.
+The ``.dataignore`` file specifies files that Crown should ignore when compiling data.

-When Pepper bumps into unknown files in the source directory, it reports and error and quits the compilation.
+When Crown bumps into unknown files in the source directory, it reports and error and quits the compilation.
 This is often desired behavior, since you do not want non-essential data in your source directory.